How to Get Gigs in Brighton

 The Competition

-Brighton attracts musicians from across the South East, so competition is real — especially for headline slots at established venues like Komedia or Hope & Ruin.
+Brighton attracts musicians from across the South East, so competition is real, especially for headline slots at established venues like Komedia or Hope & Ruin.
 The city has a high density of singer-songwriters and indie bands.
 Standing out means having a genuine sound and a local following.
 The good news: Brighton audiences are open-minded and actively seek out new music, so quality gets noticed faster here than in most cities.

 The Money

-Brighton venue fees are moderate — better than most seaside towns but below London rates.
+Brighton venue fees are moderate, better than most seaside towns but below London rates.
 Typical pub gigs pay £100-£250.
 The real money is in the private event and wedding circuit across Sussex, where fees of £500-£1,200 are common.
 Festival season (May-September) creates premium slots.
 Brighton's tourist economy means weekend gigs in seafront venues can be lucrative, especially during summer and Pride.

 What Brighton Venues Actually Pay

-Where to Get Gigs by Area
+Where to Get Gigs in Brighton

 North Laine

 The bohemian heart of Brighton's live music scene.
-The Hope & Ruin on Queens Road is essential for indie and alternative acts — their booker programmes 4-5 nights a week and actively seeks new talent.
+The Hope & Ruin on Queens Road is essential for indie and alternative acts, their booker programmes 4-5 nights a week and actively seeks new talent.
 The Prince Albert, perched above the train station, books eclectic bills from punk to folk.
 Komedia runs regular comedy-music crossover nights.
 This is where you build your Brighton reputation.

 The Lanes & Seafront